Edwin Knox: Los Angeles Athletic Club Polo

-Olympic competition
+Olympics

 Knox qualified for the 1936 Berlin Olympics by his performance at the U.S. trials in Chicago, where he competed with a group UCLA Water Poloists, but was unable to attend due to an injury during a practice game.

+1948 London

 Playing at right forward for the Los Angeles Athletic Club, Knox won a qualifying final Olympic trial game for the 1948 games defeating the Illinois Athletic Club 9–2 in St. Louis on July 12, 1948.
 Playing with Knox were fellow Southern Californian water polo players right forward Bob Bray, and left forward Devere Christensen.

 Serving as Captain, he competed for the U.S. Water Polo team in the men's tournament at the 1948 London Olympics, placing ninth in the competition.
 The U.S. Olympic water polo team was coached by Hall of Fame Coach Austin Clapp.

-Later life and career
+Later life and death

 In later life, Knox worked for Western Pipe and Steel in Los Angeles.
 After a move to Oswego, Oregon, he worked in the lumber business, and after a transfer he worked as a Vice-President and a General Manager of Hemphill-O'Neil in Chehalis, Washington.
-He had lived in the Longview, Washington area since 1965.
+He lived in the Longview, Washington area from 1965.

-Knox died on January 19, 2004 at a Hospice Care Center in Longview, Washington.
-Since March 26, 1936 he had been married to Lucille Haymore, whom he met in Long Beach, and married in Glendale, California.
+Knox died at a hospice care center in Longview, Washington, on January 19, 2004, at the age of 89.
+From March 26, 1936 he had been married to Lucille Haymore, whom he met in Long Beach, and married in Glendale, California.
 He was buried at Longview Memorial Park, where his life was later buried in 2016.
 They had children and grandchildren.